Contact the Aikido Sangenkai for more information if you don't find the answers here.

 Our training combines unarmed fighting techniques with internal power conditioning and traditional Japanese weapons in a system designed to further personal and societal development.
 Training is principle based, with the emphasis being on conditioning and training the body to move, behave and react in a specific martial way.
 See the schedule page for more information about joining one of our training sessions and information about fees.

-Christopher Li has been training in the traditional and modern Japanese martial arts for more than thirty years, with more than twelve years of training while living in Japan.
+Christopher Li has been training in the traditional and modern Japanese martial arts since 1981, with more than twelve years of training while living in Japan.
+He is certified by the Aikikai Foundation in Tokyo Japan with ranks from Mitsugi Saotome Shihan, Ni-dai Doshu Kisshomaru Ueshiba and San-dai Doshu Moriteru Ueshiba.

 Christopher Li translating for Moriteru Ueshiba Doshu at Aikido Celeberation 2011